This smoked Texas beef rib recipe and video is sure to wow the crowd at your next cookout!

 There is arguably no bigger BBQ show stopper than authentic dinosaur sized Texas beef ribs, seasoned perfectly with beef rib rub then slow smoked until the meat is melt-in-the-mouth tender.
 And while you could travel to the Lone Star State to enjoy them, we’ve got the smoked Texas beef rib recipe to get ’em done without leaving the comfort of your home!

 Just how popular are these giant BBQ beef ribs?
 So much so that people make pilgrimages from all over the world to the tiny dusty town of Taylor, TX, home to 15,000 people, the National Rattlesnake Sacking Championship, and a classic old American pit stop, Louis Mueller’s Barbecue.

 More than a few wayfarers come to Taylor just to worship the smoked beef ribs at Mueller’s.
-The technical butcher name for this cut is “beef short ribs,” but these bones are not short.
-The meat on these 6″ long “Dino Ribs” is at least 1″ thick and with the bone, they weigh anywhere from 1/3 to 1 1/2 pounds!
-When cooked nice and slow, the ribs come out tender, juicy, and infused with the flavor of wood smoke.
+The technical butcher name for this cut is “beef short ribs,” but these bones are not short, the run 6 to 8-inches lond, the meat on top can be as much as 2-inches thick, and an individual bone with meat up to 1 1/2 pounds raw. can weight !
+When cooked nice and slow, these “Dino Ribs” ribs come out tender, juicy, and infused with the flavor of wood smoke.

 Don’t Mess with Texas, Especially When it Comes to Smoked Beef Ribs! (click here to share this on Twitter!)